How to Build a DIY Bird Feeder from PVC Pipe — Easy Step-by-Step Guide

 3. 3

-Drill two small pilot holes on opposite sides of the PVC pipe, about 2 inches from one end.
-These will be for the perches.
+Mark two points on opposite sides of the 3-inch PVC pipe, approximately 2 inches from one end.
+These marks will guide where you drill the pilot holes for your perches.
+Ensure they are directly across from each other for balance.

 4. 4